-Talus Fine Geochemistry.
-Due to the success of last season's talus fine geochemistry program in identifying prospective areas for mineralization, it has been decided to extend this sampling program to cover the entire Altar property position.
-This extension will entail the collection of 922 samples on a 100 x 100 m grid to fill-in gaps in the previous campaign's sampling and an additional 1,480 samples on a wider-spaced 200 x 200 m grid pattern to cover the remaining portions of the property package.
-Any prospective areas identified within this wider-spaced 200 x 200 m grid area will be in-filled to the 100 x 100 m grid pattern as needed.
+Talus Fines Geochemistry.
+Due to the success of last season's talus fines geochemistry program in identifying prospective areas for mineralization, it was decided to extend this sampling program to cover the entire Altar property position.
+An additional 2068 samples were collected during the 2021-2022 field season on both a 100 x 100 m grid to fill-in gaps in the previous campaign's sampling and then on a wider-spaced 200 x 200 m grid pattern to cover the remaining further-afield portions of the property package.
+As of this report, final assays for the majority of these talus fines samples were still pending.

 Geophysics - 3D Induced Polarization (IP) and Magneto-Telluric (MT) Survey.
-Phases III through VI of a 3D Induced Polarization (IP) and Magneto-Telluric (MT) survey that were not completed last field campaign will be completed during the first half of the 2021-2022 field campaign, pending successful importation of geophysical equipment into Argentina from Chile.
+Phases III through VI of a 3D Induced Polarization (IP) and Magneto-Telluric (MT) survey that were not completed last field campaign were completed during the first half of the 2021-2022 field campaign.
+At the time of this report the Company was still awaiting the final inversion products and report from the geophysical contractor.

 Environmental.
 The Company will also continue to complete environmental monitoring and baseline studies at the Altar project that will primarily focus on characterization of surface water resources and any potential glacial related features.
-This work is being completed by qualified independent experts and will provide a basis for future feasibility studies.
+The Company is also completing a small reverse circulation drill program and installation of five (5) water monitoring wells (\sim 1,130m) as part of a water balance study being completed by qualified independent experts that will provide a basis for future feasibility studies.